Skill Demand Index

 Frequently Asked Questions

 Yes.
-Bachelor's Degree appears in 14% of scored job postings on ShouldApply, making it a commonly requested skill in the current market.
-Based on 564 analyzed jobs, demand is strong across multiple role types.
+Bachelor's degree appears in 19% of scored job postings on ShouldApply, making it one of the most sought-after skills in the current market.
+Based on 892 analyzed jobs, demand is strong across multiple role types.

 The median required depth is L5.
 Most employers want advanced proficiency — candidates who can lead projects and optimize processes.

-Jobs requiring Bachelor's Degree pay $5K less on average.
+Jobs requiring Bachelor's degree pay $9K less on average.
 The impact varies by role and location.

 Top roles: Other, Marketing, Data Analysis, Software Engineering.
-Other positions have the highest demand at 33% of all Bachelor's Degree jobs.
+Other positions have the highest demand at 32% of all Bachelor's degree jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.